csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/README.md

 }
 ```

-Due to these reasons, it's recommended and very common to wrap the error checking in a macro,
+Due to these reasons, it's recommended and very common to handle the error checking with a function,
-and, like with kernel calls, wrap the API call with the macro:
+and, like with kernel calls, wrap the API call with a macro:
 ```cpp
 HIP_ERRCHK(hipDeviceGetAttribute(&value, attribute1, device));
 HIP_ERRCHK(hipDeviceGetAttribute(&value, attribute2, device));